joereddington/joereddington.github.io/diary/index.md

 ## 13/02/23 11:26 to 13:07, +EQT Emails with chatGPT
 ## 13/02/23 14:30 to 15:20, Fixing Git on multiple projects +EQT
 ## 13/02/23 15:20 to 15:36, The task "(D) 20 Check the 'IMPS to allbooksever' code" is 39 days old

+## 14/02/23 05:45 to 06:44, +EQT sorting out Preston.
+ate well: Nuts, salad, and a bit of a post blood snack in the afternoon.
+Good going really weight	: 85.x better than yesterda, NOT as good as last week. before kids: yes, solidly.
+Real win. did i rest today: NOT really
+proper social media process: NO
+exercise:  Gave blood
+crying/grumpy: back on the path
+## 14/02/23 06:44 to 07:22, Back to Allbooksever.  +EQT
+## 14/02/23 07:22 to 08:40, +EQT sorting out preston again
+## 14/02/23 11:05 to 13:36,  Back on the allbooksever.   +EQT
+## 14/02/23 13:56 to 15:48, Working on the css more.  +EQT
+Pushed a commit to develop - it didn't work.
+Back to the drawing board.

+## 14/02/23 15:48, Good morning Mr Phelps
+## 14/02/23 15:49 to 16:36, Delores +EQT
+* Also did the new social media projects.

+## 14/02/23 16:37 to 16:44, Quick list of things that CHATGPT will help with: +EQT
+* Blogging on EQT
+* Regular social media posts on all accounts
+* writing difficult emails
+* Writing manuals

+Hopefully this hops over a few random bits.

+## 15/02/23 06:11 to 06:29, Sending hte job offer emai.  +EQT
+ate well: Yes?
+Yeah I think so.
+Was reasonable at least weight	: 86.1kg - doesn't feel fair. before kids: yes did i rest today: NOT really
+proper social media process: NO
+exercise:  Small cycling
+crying/grumpy: Fine.
+## 15/02/23 06:29 to 07:30, kat emergency and cycling
+## 15/02/23 07:30 to 08:30, working on preston +EQT
+Bloody hell ChatGPT is good.

+## 15/02/23 09:00 to 12:49, working on preston +EQT
+* Also tidying drawers, sorting bank statments and doing all the related stuff.
+## 15/02/23 13:20 to 14:06, Just sort of hovering over preston for a while  +EQT
+## 15/02/23 14:06 to 14:26, Worked on Dropbox +EQT
+## 15/02/23 14:26 to 15:51, Worked on the tightrope document +EQT
+* Need to finnish writing the rest of the sesion notes
+* Add pictures